 Figure 16.
-Ridership over a 12 month period is now at approximately 3 million, however this has now stabilized and levels remained steady in 2012.
+Ridership over a 12 month period is now at approximately 3 million, however this has now stabilized and levels remained steady in 2013.

-Figure 16: Oakville Transit passenger trips per capita
+Figure 16: Oakville Transit passenger trips per capita Source: Town of Oakville

-As seen in Figure 17, while operating costs have increased due to rising labour, service and fuel costs, the trend has levelled since 2009.
+Shown in Figure 17, while operating costs have increased due to rising labour, service and fuel costs, the net cost per passenger trip has levelled since 2009.
 Initiatives such as alternative fuel/hybrid buses, increased ridership strategies and partnerships with organizations such as Halton Region and Sheridan College will contribute to further stabilizing of costs in the future.

-Figure 17: Oakville Transit net cost per passenger trip
+Figure 17: Oakville Transit net cost per passenger trip Source: Town of Oakville